gudmojo/nice-things/README.md

 GitHub.com and GitLab have built in support for merge queues.

+## Integration testing

+Deploy to a temporary environment and run some tests that will exercise the system from the api to verify that the application actually works as a whole.

+There are different ways to do this:

+- Deploy on the CI runner using docker-compose.
+The disadvantage here is that your docker-compose configuration has nothing in common with the way you deploy to production.
+- Deploy to a fresh namespace in a kubernetes cluster.
+Benefit of this is that the environment can be kept around if the build fails and then you can go and poke around to see what caused the failure.
+Just create some mechanism that will delete the namespaces after a certain time.

 ## Skaffold

  Skaffold (an open source project from Google) is a CLI for local development